Haplogroup K2

-Haplogroup K2, also known as K-M526 and formerly known as K(xLT) and MNOPS, is a human Y-DNA haplogroup.
+Haplogroup K2, also known as K-M526 and formerly known as MNOPS, is a human Y-DNA haplogroup.

 Relative to its age, the internal structure of K2 is extremely complex, and subclades of it are carried by males native to regions including Australasia, Oceania, Southeast Asia, South Asia, East Asia, Central Asia, the Americas, Europe, and the Horn of Africa.
 Many of its branches are very common, the most numerically important being R in Europe and South Asia and O in East and Southeast Asia (as well as recent immigrants to other continents).
 Haplogroups N and Q, while they are less common overall, are also very widespread, in northern Eurasia and the Americas respectively.
 M and S are almost entirely restricted to Oceania and eastern Indonesia, where they occur at high frequency.
 Rare subclades outside of these major lineages are known mainly from Island Southeast Asia (including the Andaman Islands and the Philippines).

-Basal paragroup K2* has been identified among native Australians, about 27% of them carry basal K-M526∗.
+Basal paragroup K2* has been identified only among indigenous Australian males, about 27% of whom carry basal K-M526∗.
+Indigenous Australians and Papuans also carry subclades of K2b1, namely haplogroups M (a.k.a.
+K2b1a) and S (a.k.a.
+K2b1b) – M & S are the predominant haplogroups amongst living males from New Guinea.